 Fundamentals of BIM

-Responsible lecturer: Ing.
-J. Dijkstra
+Responsible lecturer: L.A.J.
+Mazairac

 Course code: 7M900

 Period: 2

 ECTS: 5

-Course description:
+Course description: This course is of importance to everyone applying building information technologies in practice, developing novel ways to address current and future challenges in ICT-supported collaboration in building and construction and doing fundamental research in the field.
+In order to model such information, the student learns to model using tools like the visual modelling language UML

-This course is of importance to everyone applying building information technologies in practice, developing novel ways to address current and future challenges in ICT-supported collaboration in building and construction and doing fundamental research in the field.
-In order to model such information, the student learns to model using tools like the visual modelling language UML (Unified Modelling Language).
-UML is used as the "stepping stone" to translate data models created by other diagram techniques.
-The student learns to read and to interpret such models as a basis for new insights.
+created by other diagrar created with different di age).
+ONL is used as the stepping scole to translate data models n techniques.
+The student learns to read and to interpret such models agraming techniques.
+The student also learns to read and created models